 - A hosted and abstracted database.

-JAMstack-ready CMS can make the lives of developers easier.
+Jamstack-ready CMS can make the lives of developers easier.
 They introduce a new layer of security to the development process, enabling developers to roll-back changes with a click of a button, which is a relief in case something goes wrong or is accidentally published.
-Also, due to its absence of backend, there's no database for the development team to manage, which means more time coding and less time managing.
+Also, due to its absence of a backend, there's no database for the development team to manage, which means more coding and less time managing.